matbesancon/hugo-site/content/post/2021-12-11-mutability-library.markdown

 means users would need to implement one with a very large number of arguments all the time which they wouldn't use.
-Remember we cannot just bundle all the storage containers into one because the ``main'' one is supposed to then contain the actual gradient value at `x`.
+Remember we cannot just bundle all the storage containers into one because the "main" one is supposed to then contain the actual gradient value at `x`.
 Alternatively, all additional storage elements could be put as keyword arguments, but it also quickly makes for obscure signatures.